Can Robot Mowers Actually Handle Stone Pathways Without Damage?

 Worried about your robot mower on stone paths?
 Discover expert tips to protect your mower and keep your garden flawless.
 How do you handle stone paths in your garden?

-If you don't have a robot mower, it may be difficult to visualize how these AI-driven robots can just glide through stone paths without breaking its own blades and bones.
-Once you understand the concept of obstacle avoidance and To-Go Zones, life becomes a lot easier.
+If you don't have a robot mower, it may be difficult to visualize how these AI-driven robots can just glide through stone paths without breaking their blades and bones.
+Life becomes a lot easier once you understand the concept of obstacle avoidance and To-Go Zones.

 Potential Risks of Stone Paths